-The Role and Responsibilities of the governing board in SACSCOC Accreditation
+The Role and Responsibilities of the Governing Board in SACSCOC Accreditation

-The institution's governing board holds in trust the fundamental autonomy and ultimate well-being of the institution.
-As the corporate body, the board ensures both the presence of viable leadership and strong financial resources to fulfill the institutional mission.
-Integral to strong governance is the absence of undue influence from external sources.
+The institution's governing board holds it trust the fundamental autonomy and ultimat well-being of the institution.
+As the corporat body, the board ensures both the presence of viable leadership and strong financial resource to fulfill the institutional mission.
+Integral t strong governance is the absence of undu influence from external sources.
 Standards for accreditation for the governing board are:

-The institution has a governing board of at least five members that:
+The institution has a governing board of at lea five members that: